btschu/functions_intermediate1/README.md

 # Tasks
-1. Update Values in Dictionaries and Lists
+- [X] 1.
+Update Values in Dictionaries and Lists

-2. Iterate Through a List of Dictionaries
+- [X] 2.
+Iterate Through a List of Dictionaries

-3. Get Values From a List of Dictionaries
+- [X] 3.
+Get Values From a List of Dictionaries

-4. Iterate Through a Dictionary with List Values
+- [X] 4.
+Iterate Through a Dictionary with List Values